Home » Blogs » What Is The National Pension System?

 Opening an NPS online is easy and quick.
 You can click on the BUY NPS button on the HDFC Pension Website and submit the registration form and KYC documents.
 You will then be redirected to a payment gateway to make your initial contribution towards opening the National Pension System account.

-At HDFC Pension, we have a seamless NPS registration platform to process all your financial
+At HDFC Pension, we have a seamless NPS registration platform to process all your financial and non-financial transactions.

-While you open an NPS account, you can use the unique life99 platform to calculate the
+While you open an NPS account, you can use the unique life99 platform to calculate the potential returns you can get on your contributions and track all your transactions.

 Investing in the National Pension System is an excellent way to secure your post-retirement life